 Growing up in New Zealand, I was exposed to a great variety of both Australian and New Zealand wines.
 However, it wasn’t until I moved to Oxford to pursue a doctorate in biophysics that I discovered the huge variety of wine the world has to offer.

 I joined the Oxford University Blind Tasting Society and became enamoured with the art and science of blind tasting.
 Along the way, I was twice awarded the ‘top taster’ award at the annual Oxford-Cambridge tasting match, helped Oxford to victory over a number of European university teams in the prestigious SPIT competition, and was even mentioned by Jancis Robinson in the Financial Times.

-This has fuelled my passion for wine education.
+This has fueled my passion for wine education.
 I firmly believe that the best thing a wine writer can do is to educate the public on how to develop their own tastes.
 While I do include tasting notes and my own impressions of wines in this blog, I like to focus on general wine information and specifically the skills for how to taste wine.
-This approach has culminated in co-founding the Oxford Wine Academy, an educational institute, and in co-writing The Concise Guide to Wine and Blind Tasting published in 2014.
+This approach guides my own tasting courses, and is my underpinning philosophy in The Concise Guide to Wine and Blind Tasting, which I co-authored in 2014.
 This book is a labour of love borne out of my studies for the WSET Diploma.
 It is a survey of the world’s major wine regions with a particular focus on how the differences in variety and terroir can be discerned through blind tasting.

 This blog is not currently updated; however you can find me, more wine essays, and news of my tastings over on jamesflewellen.com.